 4 medium scallions (about 3 ounces/85g total), thinly sliced (about 1 cup), divided

 Toasted sesame oil, for serving

-Heat olive oil, leeks, and a pinch of salt in a large saucepan over medium-low heat, stirring constantly until very soft but not browned, about 5 minutes.
-Add garlic and chili flakes and cook, stirring constantly, until fragrant, about 1 minute.
+In a large saucepan, heat olive oil, leeks, and a pinch of salt over medium-low heat, stirring often, until very soft but not browned, about 6 minutes.
+Add garlic and red pepper flakes and cook, stirring constantly, until fragrant, about 1 minute.
 Add vegetable stock.

-Str in kale, cover, and cook, stirring occasionally, until kale is tender, about 5 minutes.
-Stir in miso, soy sauce, an half of scallions until miso is fully incorporated.
+Stir in kale, cover, and cook, stirring occasionally, until kale is tender, about 5 minutes.
+Stir in miso, soy sauce, and half of scallions until miso is fully incorporated.
 Season to taste with salt, pepper, and/or additional miso and soy sauce, if desired.